manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 <!-- end -->

-## String
+### String

 <!-- example for string attributes  -->

-Unlike full-text fields, string attributes are stored as they are received and cannot be used in full-text searches.
+Unlike full-text fields, string attributes (just `string` or `string/text attribute`) are stored as they are received and cannot be used in full-text searches.
 Instead they are returned in results, they can be used in `WHERE` clause for comparison filtering or `REGEX` and they can be used for sorting and aggregation.
 In general it's not recommended to store large texts in string attributes, but use string attributes for metadata like names, titles, tags, keys.

 <!-- intro -->
 ##### SQL: